 In the above requirement, due to different understandings in SA2, two questions need to be clarified before the key issue description can be determined:

-What are the policies and criteria in the above requirement (given that normally policies and criteria are not applicable to PLMN selection)?
+What are the policies and criteria in the above requirement?
+Are they used to "connect to an additional PLMN//NPN, or used to steer/switch user data?

 What is the intention of this statement:"for a Dualsteer device to connect to an additional PLMN/NPN"?

+Does it refer to a scenario that a primary PLMN (already registered by DualSteer device) indicate one and only one additional PLMN to a DualSteer device and request it to register with this PLMN (i.e. no PLMN selection for second subscription/SUPI in the DualSteer device)?
+Or

+Does it refer to a scenario that DualSteer device performs PLMN selections for two subscriptions/SUPIs?

 2. Actions: SA2 asks SA1 to clarify the above questions related to the requirement